 Here's an interesting press release I got yesterday.
-Domo Dogs, a PDX food cart is opening another location in Salem.
-I wonder if all of these food carts are changing the habits of eaters in Salem.
-They have an advantage, because you have to walk by the food cart to get to the restaurant.
+Domo Dogs, a PDX food vehicle is opening another location in Salem.
+I wonder if all of these food vehicles are changing the habits of eaters in Salem.
+They have an advantage, because you have to walk by the food vehicle to get to the restaurant.
 The part in this press release about a "food pod" at Silverton and Lancaster might be something to check out.
 To follow @DomoDogs on twitter, click here.

 PDX Domo Dogs' legion of fans and followers are already emailing, phoning and texting their Salem friends, families and fellow foodies that they should run, not walk, straight over to the Silverton Pod location for lunch both Wednesday and Thursday.
 The experience widens and the legend grows about Domo Dogs.